h-delgado/binary-key-diarizer/README.md

 Matlab toolboxes required:
 =========================
 - Statistics toolbox
-- Parallel computing toolbox (optional, only if you want to take advantage of the cpu cores by using workers)
+- Parallel computing toolbox (optional, only if you want to take advantage of the cpu cores by using multiple workers)

 External toolboxes required:
 ===========================